WecoAI/weco-vsce/README.md

 - **Eval Script Issues**: If your command fails or no numeric metric is found, double-check your script output.
 - **No Improvement**: Provide more steps or refine your metric logic.
 The extension is only as good as the evaluation feedback.

+## Privacy & Data Usage

+This extension sends portions of your source code and evaluation logs to external API services including [Weco AI](https://www.weco.ai/) for the purpose of AI-based code optimization. **Do not use this extension for proprietary or sensitive code** unless you understand and accept the privacy implications.

+- **Data Collected**: Source code contents and logs from your evaluation script.
+- **Purpose**: Perform code optimization suggestions and analysis.
+- **External Services**: The extension calls external API endpoints.
+- **Storage**: We do not permanently store user code, but logs/metrics may be kept for short periods to improve suggestions.
+- **Legal**: By using this extension, you acknowledge that your code will be transmitted to these external services.

 ## Feedback & Support
 If you encounter bugs or have feature requests, please open an issue in this repository.